-Non-Resident Capital Gains Tax (NRCGT) – Disposals on or after 6 April 2015: Individuals: Special rules, and computation: Cases where asset acquired after 5 April 2015, or election made for retrospective basis of computation
+Non-Resident Capital Gains Tax (NRCGT) – Disposals on or after 6 April 2015 to 5 April 2019: Individuals: Special rules, and computation: Cases where asset acquired after 5 April 2015, or election made for retrospective basis of computation

 Sch 4ZZB/para 9 applies to cases where the asset was acquired after 5 April 2015; or was held on that date and the person made an election under Sch 4ZZB/para 2 to compute gains or losses on the basis of the retrospective basis of computation.